armory/docs-cdaas/content/en/reference/deployment/_index.md

 tags: ["Deployment", "Deploy Config"]
 ---

-@TODO or change `no_list` to false to simply list pages in this section

 ## Deployment config file reference overview

 The deployment config file is what you use to define how and where Armory CD-as-a-Service deploys your app.